Risho92/rufus/README.md

 Configuration: Adjustable parameters for different site types Output Flexibility: Multiple output formats (JSON, text) for different use cases

-Conclusion
+## Conclusion
 Rufus addresses the key challenges in web data extraction for RAG systems by combining traditional web crawling with LLM-powered intelligence.
 The design focuses on:

-Making complex web extraction accessible through simple instructions Creating high-quality, structured documents ready for RAG systems Building a flexible system that can adapt to various websites Ensuring maintainability through clean architecture and error handling
+- Making complex web extraction accessible through simple instructions
+- Creating high-quality, structured documents ready for RAG systems
+- Building a flexible system that can adapt to various websites
+- Ensuring maintainability through clean architecture and error handling

 This implementation allows engineers to seamlessly extract web content with minimal configuration while producing reliable, structured data for their RAG applications.

 Modular Code Structure Explained
-I've reorganized the Rufus implementation into a well-structured Python package with clear separation of concerns.
+Rufus is organized into a well-structured Python package with clear separation of concerns.
 Here's how the different components work together:
 Core Architecture

 Client Interface (client.py)